Norwegian in America

 Want to learn more about marketing support for routes to Norway?

-- New routes to NorwaySee new and expanded routes that will add to passenger growth at Avinor’s 45 airports.
+- New routes to NorwaySee new and expanded routes that will add to passenger growth at Avinor’s 45 airports in 2019.

 - An American outdoor guy in NorwayHe is a sea kayak guide, rock climber and polar explorer – and could not have been more fit to promote Norway's nature to Americans.
 Meet Seattle-based Director Traffic Development Alexander Groothaert.